-- Eliminates the requirement for Controlling Board approval of application, renewal, and administrative fees charged by the State Lottery Commission for lottery sales agent licenses. - Modifies the qualification of a person appointed as a Commission member to require the member to have experience or training in the area of problem gambling or other addictions and in assistance to recovering gambling or other addicts. - Allows the Commission to begin discussions and the planning process for a statewide joint lottery game before the Governor directs the Director of the State
+- Eliminates the requirement for Controlling Board approval of application, renewal, and administrative fees charged by the State Lottery Commission for lottery sales agent licenses. - Modifies the qualification of a person appointed as a Commission member to require the member to have experience or training in the area of problem gambling or other addictions and in assistance to recovering gambling or other addicts.

-Lottery Commission to enter into an agreement with other lottery jurisdictions to conduct statewide joint lottery games.

-Specifies that the Commission must not enter into an agreement, submit rules to the Commission members, or file any rules for publication in the Register of Ohio or for legislative review before the Governor directs the Director to enter into the agreement.
+- Allows the Commission to begin discussions and the planning process for a statewide joint lottery game before the Governor directs the Director of the State Lottery Commission to enter into an agreement with other lottery jurisdictions to conduct statewide joint lottery games. - Specifies that the Commission must not file any rules pertaining to a statewide joint lottery game for publication in the Register of Ohio or for legislative review before the Governor directs the Director to enter into the agreement for the game.